Top-rated movers to make your Baltimore to Columbus move easy

 - Columbus is less walkable than Baltimore with a score of 25 out of 100 vs Baltimore’s 64 out of 100.

-- Air quality in Columbus is good, and in Baltimore it's good.
+- Air quality in Columbus is Good, and in Baltimore it’s Good.

 - Truck parking permits: Make sure to look into local parking regulations—some areas require permits for large moving trucks.

 - State licensing: Moving companies in Georgia are regulated by the the Georgia Department of Public Safety (GDPS).
 Regulations include insurance requirements and the handling of consumer complaints.
-Ensure the company you choose is licensed to handle your move.
+Before booking, ensure the moving company is officially licensed to handle your move.

-- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Columbus Start the process here.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Columbus.
+Start the process here.

 - Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Opt for Released Value Protection for its cost-effectiveness, offered by movers at no extra charge.
 However, it provides minimal coverage, with the mover’s responsibility limited to 60 cents per pound per article.
 For comprehensive coverage matching the full value of your items, explore other options with your chosen moving company or consider a third-party insurance provider.